Getir-Android-Kotlin-Bootcamp/getir-android-kotlin-w5-cagriyilmaz04/README.md

 # Important

-Sometimes there can be version issues with IntelliJ IDEA when using Coroutines, so be mindful of that.
+1. Sometimes there can be version issues with IntelliJ IDEA when using Coroutines, so be mindful of that.
+2. Some codes sometimes cannot work due to Intellij IDEA version if you run whole code Android, it will execute.

 ## Feedback and Contributions:
 Feedback, suggestions, and contributions are welcome.
 Feel free to open an issue or submit a pull request.